Maharshi (soundtrack): Critics

 Neeshita Nyayapati of The Times of India praised the score of the film and wrote that "the OST of Maharshi is good for a one-time listen with most of the numbers sounding situational; they might work better when seen on-screen.
 The two duet numbers are mediocre, but lend some pep to the otherwise sombre album.
 It is only Nuvvu Samastham that manages to stand out, thanks to Yazin’s vocals."
-Another critic opined that few tracks have similarities with Devi's previous compositions.
-Giving a rating of 2.5 out of 5, it was said that "The album is not exciting by any stretch.
-'Idhe Kadha Nee Katha' and 'Padara Padara' take the cake for the impact they create.
-The rest of the songs appeal only to a limited extent.
-At least the friendship song should have pushed the envelope."

 On reviewing the "Padara Padara" song, Vyas of The Hans India praised Mahadevan's vocals, Devi's music and the lyrics written by Sri Mani.
-123Telugu opined that "the album of Maharshi is definitely not Devi Sri Prasad’s best works.
-He churns out numbers which are situational and suit the mood of the film.
-Though the songs will not be chartbusters, they have their own charm."